USANA Health Sciences: Sponsorships

-Usana has been a paid sponsor of various athletic organizations.
-Usana offers an "Athlete Guarantee Program" to select sponsored athletes.
-The program permits selected participants to enter into an agreement with company stipulating that, should an athlete enrolled in the program test positive for a banned substance (included in World Anti-Doping Agency regulations) as a result of taking Usana products, the company will compensate the athlete up to two times his or her current annual earnings up to $1 million USD.
+USANA has been a paid sponsor of various athletic organizations.
+USANA offers an "Athlete Guarantee Program" to select sponsored athletes.
+The program permits selected participants to enter into an agreement with the company stipulating that, should an athlete enrolled in the program test positive for a banned substance (included in World Anti-Doping Agency regulations) as a result of taking USANA products, the company will compensate the athlete up to two times his or her current annual earnings up to $1 million USD.

-In 2006, Usana signed a co-sponsorship agreement with the WTA tour and extended the agreement in 2011.
-As part of the agreement in 2011, Usana donated $1 to Children's Hunger Fund for every ace scored at a WTA tournament beginning at Wimbledon and continuing through the end of the season.
+In 2006, USANA signed a co-sponsorship agreement with the WTA Tour and extended it in 2011.
+The agreement provides athletes with nutritional supplements that are guaranteed to conform to the Tour's antidoping policy.
+As part of the agreement in 2011, USANA donated $1 to Children's Hunger Fund for every ace scored at a WTA tournament beginning at Wimbledon and continuing through the end of the season.
+USANA provided its products to 40 athletes at the Turin Olympics and worked with various sports organizations, including the Professional Rodeo Cowboys Association.

-In 2003, Usana became the title sponsor of the USANA Amphitheatre, an outdoor amphitheatre based in West Valley City, Utah with a seating capacity of 20,000.
+In 2003, USANA became the title sponsor of the USANA Amphitheatre, an outdoor amphitheatre based in West Valley City, Utah with a seating capacity of 20,000.
 In May 2012, United Concerts announced a continued naming rights partnership with USANA Health Sciences through March 2018.

+In 2020, USANA became the title partner of U.S. Ski & Snowboard's training and education facility, the Center of Excellence.
+The facility is a training hub used by Olympians, youth athletes, and various international competitions.

-In lead up to the 2020 Summer Olympics, Usana announced partnerships with USA Swimming and the USA Skateboarding National Team.
+In the lead-up to the 2020 Summer Olympics, USANA announced partnerships with USA Swimming and the USA Skateboarding National Team.
 It was the official multivitamin sponsor of USA Swimming and official nutritional supplement supplier of USA Skateboarding.
 The partnerships reportedly extended into multi-year agreements.